zhixinpeng/weibo/README.md

 # weibo

-⛩️ Use Swiftui to produce an entry-level imitating Weibo APP application
+⛩️ Use Swift to produce an entry-level imitating Weibo APP application